-Marathon Pacers Explained: Pros And Cons Of Running With A Pacer
+Marathon Pacers Explained: The Pros And Cons Of Running With A Pacer

-If you’ve ever run a large half marathon or marathon, you might have noticed runners decked out in official kit carrying signs with different projected finish times.
+If you’ve ever run a large half-marathon or marathon, you might have noticed runners decked out in official kits and carrying signs with different projected finish times on them.

-You might see a crowd of fellow racers milling about in the general vicinity of the sign holder while waiting for the race to start and cavorting together once the race gets under way.
+You might see a crowd of fellow racers milling about in the general vicinity of the sign holder at the start line while waiting for the race to begin and cavorting together once the race gets underway.

 So, what’s with the sign holder and all the hubbub surrounding them?